 SMS and Samsung to deliver Government-funded heat pump trial in Oxford

-The project plans to install up to 150 heat pumps in Rose Hill, Oxford, using a streamlined approach to installations that will save time, money, and resource to encourage more people to adopt heat pump technology.
+The project plans to install up to 150 heat pumps in Rose Hill, Oxford, using a streamlined approach to installations that will save time, money, and resources to encourage more people to adopt heat pump technology.

 Energy solutions business, SMS plc, has partnered with technology giant, Samsung, on a heat pump trial in Oxford after the joint ‘Clean Heat Streets’ project was awarded additional Government funding of £3.2 million.